 * * *

+(c) The Council has determined that the City's current sign laws are insufficient in some respects to properly limit and protect the City against finds that the City benefits from sign laws properly limiting and protecting the City against:

+(1) The unlimited proliferation in number and location of off-site and on-site signs, including mobile signs;

+(2) Construction and placement of overly huge, animated, flashing and other aesthetically unpleasant signs which dominate and detract from the surrounding visual environment;

+(3) Commercial and other signs being placed in residential and rural neighborhoods which unpleasantly commercialize and clutter such neighborhoods for residents and travelers, as well as overly-large signs in zoning districts disproportionate in size for the intensity of the uses permitted and permissible in such districts;

+(4) Signs being constructed and placed without first obtaining proper permits for them or permission of the owner or occupant of the property on which the signs are placed;

+(5) Signs failing to be properly maintained once erected and placed; and

+(6) Signs which are placed dangerously in or near street intersections and rights-of-way so as to pose actual or potential hazards to traffic and pedestrians.

-(h) The proliferation of off-site commercial signs may be halted by the enactment of practical and fair regulations that limit the location and total amount of signage, while also preserving this valuable advertising medium for citizens, non-profit organizations, businesses, and government.
+(h) Regulations limiting the size, location and total amount of signage can control the proliferation of off-site commercial signs, while also preserving this valuable advertising medium for citizens, non-profit organizations, businesses, and government.
 There is no effective way to stop or even slow the proliferation of off-site signs without prohibiting off-site signs except those on federal highways;

 * * *

-(l) In March 1987, the voters enacted an amendment to the City Charter which prohibited all any new off-site billboards and required the removal of approximately 500 commercial billboards.
+(l) The 1987 amendment to the City Charter called for the prohibition of any new off-site billboards and required the removal of all off-site commercial signs on property other than along any portion of the Interstate Highway System and the Federal Aid Primary (FAP) System.
+In March 1987, the voters enacted an amendment to the City Charter which prohibited all off-site billboards.
 In legislation adopted before and afterwards, the Council enacted ordinances prohibiting off-site signs in various zoning districts and regulating on-site signs.

 (m) In 1991, various off-site commercial sign companies brought suit to challenge the legality of both the 1987 Charter Amendment and the City ordinances prohibiting off-site signs.
 Ultimately, those lawsuits were settled, resulting in twelve separate settlement agreements concerning off-site commercial billboards.
+Nothing herein shall modify or annul the terms of any existing settlement agreement between a sign company and the City

 (n) The Council desires to encourage the further reduction of the number of off-site signs in the City by creating incentives for sign owners to voluntarily remove them.